Tronexus/tronexus-stack/README.md

 **Minimal hardware floor.** Designed to run on a single mid-range machine with a consumer GPU.
 Cloud-grade hardware is not required.

 **Production-grade from day one.** TLS, authentication, monitoring, and automated container recovery are included — not afterthoughts.

+**Security is not optional.** Tronexus ships with a hardened Ubuntu 24.04 base — fail2ban, UFW, SSH hardening, automatic security updates, and audited service configuration are part of the default install.
+The same security standards applied to professional infrastructure are applied here.

 ---